ChilliCream/hotchocolate-docs/docs/stitching.md

   })
 ```

-> For more information about our scalars can be found [here](custom-scalar-types.md).
+> More information about our scalars can be found [here](custom-scalar-types.md).

-With this in place our schema now looks like the following:
+With this in place our stitched schema now looks like the following:

 ```graphql
 type Query {